MAaqibIllyas/Data-Modeling-and-Analysis-of-Power-Cables-Diagnostic-Data-KOOPMANN-Group/README.md

-# Data Modeling and Analysis of Power Cables Diagnostic Data
+# Data-Driven Modeling and Analysis of Power Cables Diagnostic Data
 ### (In cooperation with KOOPMANN Energy & Electronics)